Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient

 \subsection{Aircraft Control}

-We start by considering the LTI system~\eqref{eq:f16:ct}.
-We run \algname/ with the exogenous signal generated via the procedure detailed above.
-In Figure~\ref{fig:lti:results} (left) it is possible to observe the evolution of the normalized cost error $|J(\gt,\pr\ud\iter) - J^\star|/J^\star$, with $J^\star := J(\gstar,\pr)$ and $\pr := [\As\; \Bs]\T$, in logarithmic scale.
-On the right of Figure~\ref{fig:lti:results} it is depicted the evolution of the normalized estimation error $\norm{\est - \pr}/\norm{\pr}$ in logarithmic scale.
-Notice that, in both cases, convergence to the optimal cost $J^\star$ and true parameters $\pr$ is achieved.
-Finally, in Figure~\ref{fig:lti:state_traj} the state trajectory of the closed-loop system is depicted.
-The initial condition $\x\ud0$ is sampled from a normal distribution with mean value $10$ for each state.
-Notice that, after a transient, the states oscillate about the origin due to the exogenous system.
+We consider system~\eqref{eq:f16:ct} and run \algname/ with the exogenous signal generated via the procedure detailed above.
+Fig.~\ref{fig:lti:state_traj} shows the evolution of the normalized (left) cost error $|J(\gt,\est) - J^\star|/J^\star$ (with $J^\star := J(\gstar,\pr)$ and $\pr := [\As\; \Bs]\T$) and (right) estimation error $\norm{\est - \pr}/\norm{\pr}$.
+The convergence to the optimal cost $J^\star$ and true parameters $\pr$ is achieved.
+Finally, Fig.~\ref{fig:lti:results} shows the closed-loop system trajectory.
+After a transient, the states oscillate about the origin due to $\drt$.